 The Board schedules at least four regular meetings a year on quarterly basis and also meets as and when required.
-During the year ended 31 March 2022, the Board held four regular meetings which were in line with the meeting schedule.
-At least 14 days' notice of a regular Board meeting is given to all Directors pursuant to code provision A.1.3 of the CG Code to ensure them to have an opportunity to attend the meeting and include discussion items in the agenda.
+During the year ended 31 March 2023, the Board held four regular meetings which were in line with the meeting schedule.
+At least 14 days' notice of a regular Board meeting is given to all Directors pursuant to code provision C.5.3 of the CG Code to ensure them to have an opportunity to attend the meeting and include discussion items in the agenda.
 The Company Secretary assists the Chairman in establishing the meeting agenda and consolidates the requests from each Director for discussion in the agenda.
 The agenda and the appropriate information related to the matters for discussion are circulated normally three days in advance of Board meetings to the Directors.
 All Directors have given sufficient time and attention to the affairs of the Group.

 The Board and committee minutes are recorded in appropriate detail and draft minutes are circulated to all Directors and committee members for comments before being approved by the Board and committees and signed by the respective Chairman.
 All minutes are kept by the Company Secretary and are open for inspection by the Directors.
-In addition, the Company provides all Board members including INEDs with monthly update pursuant to code provision C.1.2 of the CG Code.
+In addition, the Company provides all Board members including INEDs with monthly update pursuant to code provision D.1.2 of the CG Code.

 All the Directors including INEDs have been appointed for specific terms.
-According to the Article 84 of the Articles of Association of the Company (the "Articles"), one-third of the Directors for the time being (or, if their number is not multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall subject to retirement at an annual general meeting of the Company at least once every three years.
+According to the Article 84 of the Articles of Association of the Company (the "Articles"), one-third of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting of the Company at least once every three years.
 All retiring Directors shall be eligible for re-election.

-Article 83(3) of the Articles provides that (i) any director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of the shareholders after his appointment and be subject to re-election at such meeting, and (ii) any director appointed by the Board as an addition to the existing Board shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election.
+Article 83(3) of the Articles provides that the Directors shall have the power from time to time and at any time to appoint any person as a Director either to fill a casual vacancy on the Board or as an addition to the existing Board.
+Any Director so appointed shall hold office only until the first annual general meeting of the Company after his appointment and shall then be eligible for re-election.